barnabytprowe/great3-public/galdata/README.md

 5. `makecatalog_many_var.pro` is the third script driven by `run_many.pro`.
 It adds the noise variances from step (4) to the catalogs from step (3).
+After this step, we have a catalog that GalSim can read and use, along with the galaxy postage stamp images and PSF images.

+6. `make_fits_catalog.py` takes information about parametric fits to the galaxy light profiles, and combines the info from several files into a single coherent catalog with entries in an order corresponding to the output of (5).
+Users will not be able to run it because they won't have the inputs, but it is provided as a record of how this process was done.

+7. `check_catalog.py` is a script with some sanity checks of the catalog
+properties: histograms of galaxy properties, and so on.
+It is run on the catalogs that are publicly available, so people who are interested can run it themselves (after changing a single line in the script to specify the location of the catalogs on their system).

 ## Files related to the additional selection criteria